-Following is a list of potential faults that may occur during installation and references to recommended actions:
+Following is a list of potential faults that may occur during installation and recommended actions:

-If Then installation does not progress make sure the hardware key is correctly inserted.
-RCS console cannot connect to the server Make sure you logged in with the System administrator's name, password and name of the server where Master Node was installed. or connect from the browser with "https://serverName" or "https://backendServerName" The browser inspects the HTTPS certificate and returns some addresses to find out what went wrong.
+lf lf Then installation does not progress make sure the hardware key is correctly inserted.
+RCS console cannot connect to the server Make sure you logged in with the System administrator's name, password and name of the server where Master Node was installed. orcheck the Master Node log file to check for any errors.